kavia-common/BankApp-179898/README.md

 - and finally `java` from your `PATH`

-If any of these point to a Java version lower than 21, the script prints a clear error and exits with a non-zero status so CI or preview systems can stop early **for the Java 21 path**.
+If any of these point to a Java version lower than 21, the script prints a clear error and exits with a non-zero status so CI or preview systems can stop early for the Java 21 path.

 > Tip: On some platforms a variable like `JAVA_TOOLCHAIN_JAVA21_HOME` is already defined; you can align it
 > with the project conventions via: